Danger Key

-Danger Key is the sixteenth novel in the long-running Nick Carter-Killmaster series of spy novels.
+Danger Key is the 16th novel in the long-running Nick Carter-Killmaster series of spy novels.
 Carter is a US secret agent, code-named N-3, with the rank of Killmaster.
 He works for AXE – a secret arm of the US intelligence services.

 Publishing history

 The book was first published in 1966 (Number A183F) by Award Books part of the Beacon-Signal division of Universal Publishing and Distributing Corporation (New York, USA), part of the Conde Nast Publications Inc. The novel was written by Lew Louderback.
 Copyright was registered on 1 February 1966.

 Plot summary

 The novel is set in March 1966.
 A CIA agent who monitors Cuban refugees in Florida has been killed in a hit and run accident.
 The agent had been following up the disappearance of an elderly Cuban refugee who had recently resettled in Florida and the murder of his family.
 The CIA investigations revealed that the elderly refugee is really Mr. Judas – an international terrorist and master spy.
 Carter is assigned to impersonate Ralph Benson – a bumbling CIA agent whose poor judgment led to the death of the CIA agent – in an attempt to flush out the assassins.

 Carter heads to the Florida Keys and visits a bar frequented by Benson and meets a woman who introduces herself as Ingra Brand – who matches eyewitness accounts of the person responsible for the hit and run death.
 Carter and Ingra Brand are followed by the local sheriff and his deputy.
 Carter is beaten and arrested.
 He is drugged and reveals his Benson cover but manages to escape.

 Benson's apartment is subsequently ransacked and the real Benson shot dead.
 Carter discovers that while he was drugged the sheriff and his deputy injected him with X-L Fluid – a substance that enhances the detection of alpha particles from radioactive sources – allowing suspects to be tracked without their knowledge.
 Carter is followed and attacked in Benson's apartment by the deputy who commits suicide rather than be interrogated.

 Recovering in hospital from the effects of the X-L Fluid, Carter teams up with Julia Baron (who assisted him in Run, Spy, Run; The China Doll; and Fraulein Spy).
 Hawk orders Carter and Baron to investigate a high-security NASA facility at Cape Sable, Florida – where Ingra Brand has recently worked on a secret missile system codenamed Project PHO.

 While Julia Baron investigates Ingra Brand's background at Cape Sable, Carter visits Ingra's father, Gunther Brand, in Senior City – an elderly persons' residential community on No Name Key, Florida.
 To gain access, Carter impersonates one of Brand's former colleagues but is rebuffed by Brand's personal physician – Dr Karl Orff – who insists Brand is virtually senile after suffering a series of strokes.
 Carter suspects that Brand is in fact quite well and being held against his will.
 As he departs, Carter is followed by a number of suspicious characters and only escapes after he kills five of them in a chase across the tiny island.